ibm-cloud-docs/solution-tutorials/multi-region-k8s-cis.md

 To configure a global load balancer, you will need:
 * to point a custom domain to {{site.data.keyword.cis_short_notm}} name servers,
-* to retrieve the IP addresses or subdomain names of the Kubernetes clusters,
+* to retrieve the Ingress Subdomain of the Kubernetes clusters,
 * to configure health checks to validate the availability of your application,
 * and to define origin pools pointing to the clusters.